beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">Nicholson and Seale explore the increasing literature on critical librarianship or “Critlib."
 Critlib aims to “destabilize normative discourses and practices with LIS” by “engag[ing] in inclusive and non-authoritarian pedagogies.”
 As a combination of scholarship, activism, and radical intellectualism, Critlib analyzes librarianship to bring social justice concepts into librarian work. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Polkinghorne, Sarah.
 2016.
 “Critical Consciousness and Search: An Introductory Visualization.”
-In Pagowsky and McElroy, 81-86.**
+In Pagowsky and McElroy(b), 81-86.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Polkinghorne disrupts linear information seeking and search processes by facilitating discussion about what information searching is instead of teaching how to search.
 She explains that this validates what searching experience students already have and encourages them to discuss their complex topics and searches freely.
 To open the dialog about searches, she has a visual that prompts them to think about their internal and external search processes.
 Her article discusses the effects that this visual has on students and how it can be used in the classroom. </p>